Italian classics

 Recent bottles of this estate’s Dolcetto and Barbera have been well-made and affordable.
 This wine shows the tannic profile that we expect from Nebbiolo with notes of black licorice.
 Estate bottled in La Morra in Piemonte 13.5% $26.95 at Traverso’s.
 Oberto

-About Ray
+About RJ

-Ray Johnson teaches and writes about wine and the business of wine.
-He makes his home in Sonoma County.
+Ray Johnson is the Executive Director of the Wine Business Institute at Sonoma State University.
+He writes about food and wine, his travels and the business of wine.
+He makes his home in Sonoma County, California.

 This entry was posted in Chianti Classico, Italy, Langhe, Nebbiolo, Piemonte, Sangiovese, Tuscany.
 Bookmark the permalink.